 Graduate study in physics and astronomy is highly individualized.
 Each entering graduate student is assigned a faculty advisor, who assists in preparing a plan of study and in guiding the student's progress.
-All graduate students who intend to pursue a Ph.D. in physics must pass the qualifying exam; see Ph.D. in Physics in the Catalog.
+All graduate students who intend to pursue a Ph.D. in physics must pass the qualifying exam; see the Ph.D. in physics in this section of the Catalog.